sadam-99/Car-Detector/README.md

-# Convolutional Neural Network for Car Recognition
+# Convolutional Neural Network for Car Detection
 The code contains a basic *car recognizer* using `keras` library.

-We have implemented a simple convolutional neural network that achieves over *95%* accuracy
+We have implemented a simple convolutional neural network that achieves over *92%* accuracy

 In the architecture of the Conv net, we have a following layers:
 - Conv layer